 - It can raise your blood pressure.
 This effect is connected with endothelial dysfunction and low level of antioxidants.

 - High heat damages the inherent fatty acids so the oil may lose all its benefits if used for baking.
 Anyway, there are some brands which are perfect for cooking when you’ll be using high heat.

 - Rapeseed plant contains very high levels of erucic acid, which may cause health problems.

 Well, canola oil has more potential risks than benefits.
 To clearly understand how it affects our health, we need more researches.
 Unfortunately, this oil is not studied well, and all its pros and cons are just hypothesis.

 Popular Canola Oil Brands

 Now you know all canola oil side effects, but what to do to avoid them?
 The answer is simple, look for the alternative or choose non-GMO brands.
-Usually, it is labelled like organic canola oil.
+Usually, it is labeled as organic canola oil.